 Should we observe Sun’s higher and lower peak cycles?

-Recently I was asked about the possibility to avoid alchemical works during solar high peaks – at least from the perspective of potential various unexpected phenomena that affect everything – and instead getting the works to coincide with the lowest sun activity.
-I answered I don’t think a lower solar activity is a prerequisite.
-As an alchemist should always, and only, work at night and with clear sky conditions.
+Recently I was asked about the possibility of avoiding alchemical works during solar high peaks – at least from the perspective of various potential unexpected phenomena that affect everything – and instead getting the works to coincide with the lowest sun activity.
+I answered I don’t think a lower solar activity is a prerequisite as an alchemist should always and only work at night and with clear sky conditions.
 In fact, at night, the hemisphere is sun-free.
 Additionally, during a solar low peak, raw matters could get a lower magnetization with a consequent lower content in Secret Fire.
 Not to mention the lunar influx could proportionally decrease.
-Nevertheless, this question is worth deeper research.
+Nevertheless, this question is worth more profound research.

 What should we intend for “Timing” in alchemy?

 Not only the choice, judgment, or control of when something should be done according to the astronomical code, but also the choice, judgment, or control of when something should not be done, or pause, or break.
-Pauses in Alchemy are as important as the astronomical code and occur in every stage of work.
-They can range from one hundred and eighty to forty, three, four, five, six, ten, and twelve days.
-Timing can also be seen as the duration of alchemical phases (in days and even in hours) and the repetitions of the same operation in the same phase, which sometimes is what may just differ an ancient chemistry operation from an alchemical first, preparatory, work process.
+Pauses in Alchemy are as crucial as the astronomical code and occur in every stage of work.
+They can range from one hundred eighty to forty-three, four, five, six, ten, and twelve days.
+Timing can also be seen as the duration of alchemical phases (in days and even in hours) and the repetitions of the same operation in the same phase, which sometimes is what may differ an ancient chemistry operation from an alchemical first preparatory work process.

 What is a Philosophical Month?